 Some members are choosing to cancel (or change) their gym membership due to the impact of high costs on personal finances.

-As a gym owner or operator, it’s important to understand the true impact of cost of living on your members and react appropriately.
-Yet, amongst rising costs there appear to be positives for the fitness industry.
+As a gym operator, it’s important to understand the true impact of cost of living on your members and your business, then react appropriately.
+Amidst rising costs there are positives for the fitness industry.

 The rising cost of living

-Since late-2021, the cost of living has increased rapidly in the UK and Ireland.
+Since late-2021, the cost of living has increased significantly in the UK and Ireland.
 Consumer goods and services prices (inflation) increased at the fastest rate in 4 decades in the year to October 2022.
-Inflation peaked at 11.1%.
-And since this point it has eased.
+Inflation peaked at 9.6%.

-Public opinion research conducted by the Office for National Statistics between 26 July to 6 August 2023, found that more than two-thirds of adults were spending less on non-essentials because of the rising cost of living.
+Public opinion research conducted by the Office for National Statistics between 3 and 28 September 2025, found that more than 88% of adults feel cost of living is one of the most important issues facing the UK today.

 Does this mean consumers are cutting spend on gym memberships?